rustwasm/wasm-bindgen/guide/src/contributing/design/js-objects-in-rust.md

 Here we can see a few notable points of action:

-* The wasm file was renamed to `foo_bg.wasm`, and we can see how the JS module generated here is importing from the wasm file.
+* The Wasm file was renamed to `foo_bg.wasm`, and we can see how the JS module generated here is importing from the Wasm file.
 * Next we can see our `heap` module variable which is to store all JS values reference-able from wasm.
 * Our exported function `foo`, takes an arbitrary argument, `arg0`, which is converted to an index with the `addBorrowedObject` object function.
-The index is then passed to wasm so wasm can operate with it.
+The index is then passed to Wasm so Wasm can operate with it.
 * Finally, we have a `finally` which frees the stack slot as it's no longer used, popping the value that was pushed at the start of the function.